The Gan Year

 Through projects and investigations that align with emerging interests, students learn how to learn while developing a lifelong love of learning.
 Reading and literacy are taught in ways that are developmentally appropriate to individual students.
 Numeracy is taught in a relevant, experiential way, building number-sense and problem-solving skills through a combination of hands-on exploration and the sharing of different strategies and approaches.

-A dual immersion language approach incorporates two full-time teachers who teach all subjects in both English and Hebrew, bringing purpose and relevance to the acquisition of a second language.
-Hebrew language immersion helps build a stronger connection to Jewish culture and Israel, while providing the cognitive benefits that have been associated with greater cognitive flexibility and stronger mastery of skill and content across all subject material – including grammatical concepts in one’s native language.
+Hebrew language taught in a duel language environment which helps build a stronger connection to Jewish culture and tradition.
+The dual language teaching style provides cognitive benefits that have been associated with greater cognitive flexibility and stronger mastery across all subject material – including grammatical concepts in one’s native language.

 Play is a Child’s Work

-In the words of noted kindergarten teacher and author Vivian Gussin Paley, “play is a child’s work”.
-Through projects, choice time, tinkering in STEAM lessons, recesses, and on the playground, students are provided ample opportunities each day for engaging in that important work, expressing themselves creatively while engaging in the real life challenges of navigating and exploring their world.
+In the words of a noted kindergarten teacher and author Vivian Gussin Paley, “play is a child’s work”.
+Through projects, choice time, tinkering in STEAM lessons, recesses, and on the playground, students are provided ample opportunities each day for engaging in that important work, expressing themselves creatively while engaging in the real-life challenges of navigating and exploring their world.